ratify-project/ratify-web/docs/plugins/Verifier/cosign.md

 Alice manages multiple container images across a development and test environment.
 Container images for each environment are partitioned by namespace in the registry.
 Build pipelines for all images use Cosign to sign the image.
 The key used for testing is NOT the same as the key used for the development environment.

 Alice woud like to verify that all images used by resources in her team's Kubernetes cluster are signed with a valid cosign signature.
-To achieve this, Alice setups Ratify with OPA Gatekeeper.
+To achieve this, Alice sets up Ratify with OPA Gatekeeper.

 ### Recording